miroapp/app-examples/examples/nextjs-full-stack/README.md

 2. Open a board in your Developer team.
 3. To start the app, click the corresponding app icon in the app toolbar on the left.

+> ⚠️ In case of error `401` returned by a REST API request, remove the `miro_tokens` cookie for the `localhsot`
+> domain in the browser.
+>
+> In the example, the access token refresh functionality has not been implemented to keep the implementation
+> simple and focused on the topic.

 ## Folder structure

 ```